Epidemia

 Epidemia (Эпидемия, sometimes referred to as 'Epi' by fans) is a Russian power metal band famous for doing the Elven Manuscript metal opera in 2004.
 It was formed by guitarist Yuri "Juron" Melisov in 1993, with the first songs made in 1995.
-The band was once nominated for an MTV Europe Music Award.

 History

 In 1993, the as-yet unnamed group recorded the demo album Phoenix, with Melisov performing both guitars and vocals.
 Melisov came up with the name "Epidemia" (Russian for epidemic) in 1995.
 Vocalist Pavel Okunev and guitarist-songwriter Roman Zakharov joined Epidemia to record the debut studio release Volya k Zhizni (Will to Live) a lo-fi EP with five tracks.
 The follow-up, Na Krayu Vremeni (At the Edge of Time) was the band's first full-length CD.
 It was recorded by the line-up of Yuri Melisov (guitar), Roman Zakharov (guitar), Pavel Okunev (vocals), Ilya Knyazev (bass) and Andrey Laptev (drums).

 In 2000, Maxim Samosvat, who was a member of Mechanical Poet, replaced Okunev on vocals.
 Epidemia's first release with the new vocalist was Zagadka Volshebnoy Strani (Riddle of the Wonderland).
 A video was shot for the ballad "Ya Molilsya na Tebya" (I was Praising You) and aired on MTV Russia.
 Epidemia was nominated for an MTV Europe Music Award in 2002.
 New line-up changes came after Roman Zakharov (the band's second composer) departed, and Andrey Laptev left the band.